Quicklist: Types of Hammers

 Brick Hammers are chippers rather than full-on demolition hammers, like the rubber mallet.
 These can be used to cut back on masonry where needed.
 These tools are ideal for any hardscaping project in a backyard or deck, and professional masons always work with these close by.

-The handle of the Brick Hammer absorbs the impacts of the strikes against stones and bricks, and its opposite end used as a chisel.
+The handle of the Brick Hammer absorbs the impacts of the strikes against stones and bricks, and its opposite end is used as a chisel.

 16. Drywall Hammer